redswallow/open-source-from-big-companies/README.md

 [skyline](https://github.com/etsy/skyline) - Skyline is a real-time anomaly detection system, built to enable passive monitoring of hundreds of thousands of metrics, without the need to configure a model/thresholds for each one, as you might do with Nagios.

 [statsd](https://github.com/etsy/statsd) - Simple daemon for easy stats aggregation

+##Airbnb
+[AirFlow](https://github.com/airbnb/airflow) - AirFlow is a system to programmatically author, schedule and monitor data pipelines

+[Aerosolve](https://github.com/airbnb/aerosolve) - A machine learning library designed from the ground up to be human friendly

+[Airpal](https://github.com/airbnb/airpal) - Airpal is a web-based, query execution tool which leverages Facebook's PrestoDB to make authoring queries and retrieving results simple for users